KySat 2 [Kentucky Space]

 All subsystems were verified as operational on that mission; however, uplink problems at the ground stations and suspected radiation damage prevented the team from validating the stellar gyroscope.

 A reflight of the mission as KySat-3 or SGSat is planned for 2016.
+The satellite was deployed on 16 May 2017 from the ISS.

 |Type / Application:||Technology|